thebushschool/cpjava/codingbat.md

 ## Codingbat Problem Sets for ALL students
-### Not graded bu recommended especially for APCSA students in preparing for exam
+### Not graded but recommended especially for APCSA students in preparing for exam
 ### Complete 2 problemsets per week

 | Sequence | Topic | Codingbat Problemset